-Theropods are one of the most diverse groups of dinosaurs, including animals of many varying shapes, sizes, and lifestyles.
-They were ancestrally carnivorous and feathered, but some groups became secondarily herbivorous or lost their feathers later on.
+Theropods are one of the most diverse groups of dinosaurs, representing many varying shapes, sizes, and lifestyles.
+They were ancestrally carnivorous and proto-feathery, but some groups became secondarily herbivorous or lost their feathers later on.
 Some famous examples of theropods include Tyrannosaurus, Spinosaurus, Velociraptor, Oviraptor, and all modern birds.

 The first large family of theropods to branch off the bird line were the ceratosaurs, meaning “horn reptile”.
-These were large-ish carnivores that often had keratinous horns on their heads and faces.
+These were large carnivores that often had keratinous horns and bosses on their heads and faces.
 Famous members include Ceratosaurus and the more derived abelisaurs, including Carnotaurus and Majungasaurus.

 Carnotaurus (meaning “meat bull”), also known as “The Mouth With Legs,” an abelisaur with a short face, bull-like horns, and very silly arms.